AdamHallengreen/job-post-nlp/README.md

 ## Notes about working on the star server

 On the star server uv doesn't work.
-But instead you can (from a computer where it does work) create an requirement.txt file using:
+But instead, you can (from a computer where it does work) create a requirement.txt file using:

 ```
 uv export --no-emit-workspace --no-dev --no-annotate --no-header --no-hashes --output-file requirements.txt
 ```

-Which can then be used install the packages in a given environment using pip.
-However, some packages that are installed from the web like: `da-core-news-sm @ https://github.com/explosion/spacy-models/releases/download/da_core_news_sm-3.8.0/da_core_news_sm-3.8.0-py3-none-any.whl`
+Which can then be used to install the packages in a given environment using pip.
+However, some packages that are installed from the web, like: `da-core-news-sm @ https://github.com/explosion/spacy-models/releases/download/da_core_news_sm-3.8.0/da_core_news_sm-3.8.0-py3-none-any.whl`
-And they need to be removed maually.
-This specific packages can be loaded form conda using `conda install spacy-model-da_core_web_sm`.
+And they need to be removed manually.
+This specific package can be loaded from conda using `conda install spacy-model-da_core_web_sm`.

 Then use the following pip command to install the rest: